isomerpages/moe-manjusrisec/_students-and-parents/SWN WI FI Network.md

 <p style="text-align: justify;"><b>Note</b>: You cannot log-in to more than one device using the same account at the same time.
 When you log-in to a second device, the first device will automatically be logout.</p>

-<p style="text-align: justify;">To reset their IAMS password, please approach your form teachers to raise a request to ICT Department.
-Your IAMS password will expire every 90 days.</p>
+To reset their MIMS password, please fill in the [Password Reset Form](https://form.gov.sg/5d01dc550816b400111ce980).
+Your MIMS password will expire every 90 days.